devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 ### Inverting the dependency

-Instead you can extend the information that is already being passed to the print function in the form of a **style** enumeration to be an abstraction of the formatter.
-Now the printer code looks like the following and all of the unnecessary lower-level module dependencies are removed.
+Instead, you can extend the information that is already being passed to the print function in the form of a **style** enumeration to be an abstraction of the formatter.
+Now the printer code looks like the following and all the unnecessary lower-level module dependencies are removed.

 ```js
 class Printer {